-Ageing index kept on increasing: at January the 1st 2017 got to 165.3: the rate between old people (65 or more) and the youth (under 15) recorded a new national record.
-Similarly for the dependency ratio that had a slight increase to 2016 and reached 55.8%.
+Ageing index kept on increasing: at January the 1st 2018 got to 168.9: the rate between old people (65 and over) and the youth (under 15) recorded a new national record.
+Similarly for the dependency ratio that had a slight increase to 2017 and reached 56.1%.

-Life expectancy estimates for 2017 evidenced a stability of the indicator to 2016 for both genders, after the decrease recorded between 2014 and 2015.
-The survival gap between women and men decreased to 4.3 years.
+Life expectancy estimates for 2018 evidenced a stability of the indicator to 2017 for both genders.

-Total fertility rate kept stable at the average of 1.34 children per woman (estimate 2017) as it was in 2016; this value is quite below the necessary "turnover threshold" which would grant generational turnover.
+Total fertility rate was at the average of 1.32 children per woman in line with 2017; this value is quite below the so-called "turnover threshold" which would ensure generational turnover.
 Also the mean age at childbearing was stable to the previous year.